Does Anthem Cover Incontinence Supplies?

 - Learn when and how Anthem covers incontinence supplies, such as adult diapers, to maximize your chances of securing these essentials without breaking the bank.

-Participants who want to find out if their policy includes the Healthy Benefits+ program should contact Anthem directly.
+Anthem Medicare Advantage plan members who want to find out if their policy includes any coverage for incontinence supplies or over the counter (OTC) items should contact Anthem directly.
 A benefits administrator can help you understand the coverage options that may be available to help you pay for incontinence supplies.

 What Products Are Classified as Incontinence Supplies?

 Incontinence products are items designed to help individuals experiencing bladder or bowel leakage.
 Depending on the individual product, these items can absorb or contain urine or fecal material and often reduce odors.
-There are several categories of incontinence products:

 - Bladder control pads: Thin and discreet, bladder control pads are designed to be worn with standard undergarments to absorb light leakage.